MRCIEU/DEEP_mqtls/README.md

 ## Welcome to DEEP pipeline.

 Here we need to modify the GoDMC phase 2 pipeline for DEEP aims.

-african population reference panel pan-UKB methods, how many populations in west, east and south Africa; TopMed, H3 Africa and 1KG?

-how to define/asign ancestry to individuals in a population/cohort?

 change 2a for DEEP for multi-ancestry, imputation reference

-how to solve the pipeline environment, e.g. R, python yaml files or docker; decided by Haotian Hase from python 2 to python 3?
+Hase from python 2 to python 3?

+## How to define/assign individuals to a genetic ancestry in a population/cohort?

 In pan-UKB ([medRxiv paper](https://doi.org/10.1101/2024.03.13.24303864)), they compared two different methods, including meta-analyzing genetic ancestry group and mega-analyzing all individuals.
 They concluded that using the meta-analyzing method results in less evidence of cryptic stratification, reducing false positives and improving the robustness of associations.

+pan-UKB applied principal components analysis (PCA) on a diverse reference panel consisting of the Human Genome Diversity Panel (HGDP) and 1000 Genomes Project genotype data, to assign each inidividual to a genetic ancestry group.
+The ancestry labels provided by HGDP+1kGP includes: EUR (European), CSA (Central/South Asian), AFR (African), EAS (East Asian), MID (Middle Eastern), and AMR (Admixed American - an imprecise label introduced by the 1kGP to describe individuals with recent admixture from multiple continents including Amerindigenous ancestry).

+west, east and south Africa; TopMed, H3 Africa and 1KG?

+## Pipeline release
+I asked Gib and Tom about the question whether I should use environment files (.yaml / .yml) or use a docker for any pipeline

 ## README unchanged part